Tag

 an intense turn based fight in baldurs gate 3 a tavern has been attacked by demonic monsters

 Baldur’s Gate 3 is based on the Dungeons & Dragons world and ruleset, and that’s a party-based tabletop roleplaying game – so why wouldn’t you want to make it a party in its digi-form?
 BG3 is the tale of a rag-tag bag of heroes saving a lush fantasy world, getting into scrapes, meeting weird NPCs, and engaging in huge turn-based battles against monsters and ghouls.
-Much of this, like Larian’s Divinity games, is based on using the different skillsets and abilities of your characters effectively, and that’s much easier to do when the different characters are specced and controlled by other people, rather than you juggling it all yourself.
+Much of this, like Larian’s games, is based on using the different skillsets and abilities of your characters effectively, and that’s much easier to do when the different characters are specced and controlled by other people, rather than you juggling it all yourself.

 Unlike other co-op games, Baldur’s Gate’s co-op is tied to a single save and campaign.
 No fairweather dropping in and out!
 But this makes it feel like more of a collegiate story that you’re telling together, like an adventure you’re having as a group.
 Like, in fact, a game of Dungeons & Dragons.
 It’s worth the effort, and the game itself is a beautiful and complex playground for you and some friends to explore.